 Erbsenmuster and Luftwaffen

 Splittertarnmuster.
-Note that the Fallschirmjäger officer to the right is wearing an SS enlisted man's belt buckle.
+Note that the unidentified German Fallschirmjäger officer to the right is wearing an SS enlisted man's belt buckle.
 The surviving parts of the Götz von Berlichingen refitted in the Saar during September 1944 and took of manpower from Heer and Waffen-SS stragglers.
-The tactical marking of the division was the mailed fist of the knight Götz von Berlichingen.
-Both photos taken by Hungarian-American war photographer and photojournalist Robert Capa in Notre-Dame-de-Cenilly between July 27-29 1944.
+The tactical marking of the division was the mailed fist of the German Imperial Knight and mercenary Gottfried Götz von Berlichingen.
+Both photos were taken by the Hungarian-American war photographer and photojournalist Robert Capa in Notre-Dame-de-Cenilly between July 27-29 1944.
 Credit: Doug Banks.
 LIFE photo archive.
 Fair use.

 Most decorated unit USA army is one of Japs.Enough said.